What We Do

 Training & Experience

 By reason of training and experience, the Office of the Public Defender has become a pool of specialized knowledge and diverse skill sets which can be brought to bear on behalf of clients.
 We have lawyers right out of law school and as well as attorneys with 30-plus years experience.
 We have people from outside this community as well as folks who are home grown.
 Our legal secretaries are all veterans of County service who know more than the rules: they know how to get things done and they know how to manage lawyers.
 Our interns bring us energy and innovation.
 Their passion is contagious and their energy recharges us.
-Together, we are amongst the most formidable law firms in the State.
+Together, we are among the most formidable law firms in the State.